Export results to Tableau or Excel from Stata

 The matrix method

 The use of matrices might be scary for the beginner but there is no reason to fear.
 In fact, once you have grasped the use of matrices to store your results, you will rarely deviate from using them.
-In this particular case, we are going to use matrices to store and manage data only.

 /*Part 1: calculate and create matrices*/